Empower your future with an affordable, customized retirement solution.

 In these state-run auto-IRAs, retirement contributions come directly out of worker’s paychecks.
 These employees are able to save up to the IRA maximum contribution limit of $6,000 per year (with an additional $1000 in catch-up contributions if they are 50 or older).
 The default contribution rate varies from state to state but usually starts at a default rate of between 3-5% of the employee’s income withheld from each paycheck and deposited into the account.
 Employees have the right to adjust or cancel that contribution at any time.

 New York’s program works similarly to the mandatory, state-sponsored IRA plans above.
-The New York Secure Choice Savings Program, aimed to launch in April 2020, provides New York business owners who don’t currently offer a retirement plan the option to offer an auto-IRA, but does not set it as a requirement.
+The New York Secure Choice Savings Program provides New York business owners who don’t currently offer a retirement plan the option to offer an auto-IRA, but does not set it as a requirement.

 Want to know more about your state’s retirement plan versus Ubiquity?
 We’ve got experts that have your back.
 Call us today at 855.912.6904 or email us at firstname.lastname@example.org